Summer education programme 2020

 - Health Service Executive (HSE) programme for children with complex needs

-School transport may be provided.
+School transport could be provided.

 Find out more about registering for the home-based programme.

-Who can qualify for the July Education Programme?
+Who qualified for the July Education Programme?

 - Pupils with a diagnosis of autism

 - Pupils with severe and profound learning difficulties